 2. Now choose an Username and Password for your account (Remember these credentials will be the same you will need to use for sending mails through SendGrid’s SMTP).

-3. After you are done Creating Your Account, you’ll receive a Welcome Mail from SendGrid, now please note these following steps carefully.
+3. After you are done Creating Your Account, you’ll receive a Welcome Mail from SendGrid, and your account is activated.
+As simple as that!